apache/nuttx/configs/olimex-lpc1766stk/README.txt

                   the software is hung, perhaps in an infinite loop, somewhere inside of a signal or interrupt handler.
    ON    Flashing Ooops!
 We crashed sometime after initialization.

+Using OpenOCD and GDB with an FT2232 JTAG emulator
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+  Downloading OpenOCD

+    You can get information about OpenOCD here: http://openocd.berlios.de/web/ and you can download it from here. http://sourceforge.net/projects/openocd/files/.
+    To get the latest OpenOCD with more mature lpc17xx, you have to download from the GIT archive.

+      git clone git://openocd.git.sourceforge.net/gitroot/openocd/openocd

+    At present, there is only the older, frozen 0.4.0 version.
+These, of course, may have changed since I wrote this.

+  Building OpenOCD under Cygwin:

+    You can build OpenOCD for Windows using the Cygwin tools.
+Below are a few notes that worked as of November 7, 2010.
+Things may have changed by the time you read this, but perhaps the following will be helpful to
+    you:

+    1. Install Cygwin (http://www.cygwin.com/).
+My recommendation is to install everything.
+There are many tools you will need and it is best just to waste a little disk space and have everthing you need.
+Everything will require a couple of gigbytes of disk space.

+    2. Create a directory /home/OpenOCD.

+    3. Get the FT2232 drivr from http://www.ftdichip.com/Drivers/D2XX.htm and
+       extract it into /home/OpenOCD/ftd2xx

+       $ pwd
+       /home/OpenOCD
+       $ ls
+       CDM20802 WHQL Certified.zip
+       $ mkdir ftd2xx
+       $ cd ftd2xx
+       $ unzip ..CDM20802\ WHQL\ Certified.zip
+       Archive:  CDM20802 WHQL Certified.zip
+       ...

+    3. Get the latest OpenOCD source

+       $ pwd
+       /home/OpenOCD
+       $ git clone git://openocd.git.sourceforge.net/gitroot/openocd/openocd

+       You will then have the source code in /home/OpenOCD/openocd

+    4. Build OpenOCD for the FT22322 interface

+       $ pwd
+       /home/OpenOCD/openocd
+       $ ./bootstrap

+       Jim is a tiny version of the Tcl scripting language.
+It is needed by more recent versions of OpenOCD.
+Build libjim.a using the following
+       instructions:

+       $ git submodule init
+       $ git submodule update
+       $ cd jimtcl
+       $./configure --with-jim-ext=nvp
+       $ make
+       $ make install

+       Configure OpenOCD:

+       .$ /configure --enable-maintainer-mode --disable-werror --disable-shared \
+                    --enable-ft2232_ftd2xx --with-ftd2xx-win32-zipdir=/home/OpenOCD/ftd2xx \
+                    LDFLAGS="-L/home/OpenOCD/openocd/jimtcl"

+        Then build OpenOCD and its HTML documentation:

+        $ make
+        $ make html

+        The result of the first make will be the "openocd.exe" will be created in the folder /home/openocd/src.
+The following command will install OpenOCD to a standard location (/usr/local/bin) using using this command:

+        $ make install

+  Helper Scripts.

+    I have been using the Olimex ARM-USB-OCD JTAG debugger with the LPC1766-STK (http://www.olimex.com).
+OpenOCD requires a configuration
+    file.
+I keep the one I used last here:

+      configs/olimex-lpc1766stk/tools/olimex.cfg

+    However, the "correct" configuration script to use with OpenOCD may change as the features of OpenOCD evolve.
+So you should at least compare that olimex.cfg file with configuration files in /usr/local/share/openocd/scripts/target (or /home/OpenOCD/openocd/tcl/target).
+    As of this writing, there is no script for the lpc1766, but the lpc1768 configurtion can be used after changing the flash size to 256Kb.
+That is, change:

+    flash bank $_FLASHNAME lpc2000 0x0 0x80000 0 0 $_TARGETNAME ...

+    To:

+    flash bank $_FLASHNAME lpc2000 0x0 0x40000 0 0 $_TARGETNAME ...

+    There is also a script on the tools/ directory that I use to start the OpenOCD daemon on my system called oocd.sh.
+That script will probably require some modifications to work in another environment:

+    - Possibly the value of OPENOCD_PATH and TARGET_PATH
+    - It assumes that the correct script to use is the one at configs/olimex-lpc1766stk/tools/olimex.cfg

+  Starting OpenOCD

+    Then you should be able to start the OpenOCD daemon like:

+      configs/olimex-lpc1766stk/tools/oocd.sh $PWD

+    If you use the setenv.sh file, that the path to oocd.sh will be added to your PATH environment variabl.
+So, in that case, the command simplifies to just:

+      oocd.sh $PWD

+    Where it is assumed that you are executing oocd.sh from the top-level directory where NuttX is installed.  $PWD will be the path to the top-level NuttX directory.

+  Connecting GDB

+    Once the OpenOCD daemon has been started, you can connect to it via GDB using the following GDB command:

+     arm-elf-gdb
+     (gdb) target remote localhost:3333

+    And you can load the NuttX ELF file:

+     (gdb) symbol-file nuttx
+     (gdb) load nuttx

+    OpenOCD will support several special 'monitor' commands:

+     (gdb) monitor reset
+     (gdb) monitor halt

 Olimex LPC1766-STK Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^